Davenport Tablets: Grave B

-The first two tablets were found in Grave B. Mounds are typically constructed in layers, however the arch in this grave indicated that, at some point, the mound was disrupted.
+The first two tablets were found in Grave B. Mounds are typically constructed in layers, however the arch in this grave indicated that at some point the mound was disrupted.
 In the middle of the grave was a layer of stones.
 The grave is 6 feet wide and 10 feet long and dug about 2.5 feet in depth.
-This information alone revealed how easy it was to be able to place the tablets at the bottom, even without putting any of the other articles in the grave out of place.
+This information alone suggested how easy it would be to insert the tablets at the bottom without displacing other articles in the grave.

 After the discovery of the tablets, Gass came back and removed some remaining articles in the grave such as scattered skeleton parts, a copper axe, copper beads, pottery fragments, and yellow pigment.
-Dr. Farquharson examined the tablets and noticed that the tablets did not weather much due to their original smoothing marks.
+Farquharson examined the tablets and noticed, based on their original smooth markings, the tablets had not been subjected to much weathering.

 Mound No.11

-While the owners of Cooks' Farm were plowing, unusual stones were found and Gass visited the mounds again.
+While the owners of Cook's Farm were plowing, unusual stones were found and Gass visited the mounds again.
 During this excavation he discovered more stones with ancient engravings along with the last tablet.
 On May 15 he found five inscribed stones, two of which are in a museum and the other three were too large to remove.

 Debunking the Tablets

-The Davenport Tablets were sent to the Bureau of American Ethnology in the Smithsonian Institute to be studied further.
-From 1877 to 1885, the experts announced the Davenport Tablets were frauds.
-Initially, the authenticity of the Davenport artifacts was not questioned, and even received good reviews from people like Spencer Baird, of the Smithsonian Institution, and businessman Charles E. Putnam.
-However, a debate escalated between those at The Davenport Academy and the Smithsonian Institution regarding whether the Davenport Tablets were real or fake.
+The Davenport Tablets were sent to the Bureau of American Ethnology in the Smithsonian Institution to be studied further from 1877 to 1885.
+Initially the authenticity of the Davenport artifacts was not questioned in informal preliminary reports and opinions by academics including Lewis H Morgan.
+Spencer Baird, secretary of the Smithsonian Institution, assigned the task of making a preliminary study to Dr. E. Foreman, an assistant.
+Foreman's preliminary response was that they were not ancient.
+This was followed by a nine page report which raised questions as to their authenticity such as unweathered incisions and a perfect circle probably drawn with a steel compass.
+A debate escalated between those at The Davenport Academy and the Smithsonian Institution regarding whether the Davenport Tablets were real or fake.
 From the pages of minor scholarly journals to the foremost news in the journal Science, eventually the tablets' authenticity fell under the criticism of the new Smithsonian spokesman, Cyrus Thomas.
-Thomas lambasted them as "anomalous waifs," that had absolutely no supporting, or contextual, evidence to aide in their authenticity.
-University of Iowa Professor, Marshall McKusick, now refers to the find and the circumstances surrounding it as "The Davenport Conspiracy".
-McKusick suggested that the tablets were modified roof tiles stolen off the Old Slate House, a house of prostitutes.
+Thomas lambasted them as "anomalous waifs," which had absolutely no supporting, or contextual, evidence to aide in their authenticity.
+University of Iowa Professor Marshall McKusick now refers to the find and the circumstances surrounding it as "The Davenport Conspiracy".
+McKusick suggested the tablets were modified roof tiles stolen off the Old Slate House, a house of prostitutes.